xuwilliam01/WorldQuestOnline/README.md

 Further controls are shown in the lobby!

 Join or host a server to play.
 When hosting a server for clients outside of your network, make sure to port-forward your router!
+(Port is 9988)

 [Features]
 - Online multiplayer